 All teachers new to Gavin will be part of a mentoring program.
-If a new teacher has fewer than 3 years of full-time teaching experience, the mentoring program will be a two-year program.
-If a new teacher has 4 or more years of full-time teaching experience, the mentoring program will be one year, unless the Administration deems a second year is necessary.
+The mentoring program will be one year, unless the Administration deems a second year is necessary.

 Building and/or District meetings with mentors and mentees will be held quarterly.
 Topics for discussion of these meetings will be determined by the Superintendent based on the needs of the mentees.